okviz/okviz.github.io/_mydocs/visuals/features/color-rules.md

 ---
 layout:             page
-title:              Color Rules
+title:              OKVIZ Color Rules
+menu_title:         Color Rules
 published:          true
 date:               2022-07-14
-modified:           2024-05-15
+modified:           2024-10-05
 order:              /02/color-rules
 ---
-This section describes how to manage the color rules.

-<todo>What are color rules?
-How they override the visual colors?</todo>

-To manage the color rules, click on the editing button in the UI:

-<todo>Retake the screenshot</todo>
+OKVIZ visuals allow you to change the color of the visual elements dynamically based on the data values.
+This feature is useful when you want to highlight specific elements based on the data values.

+When the Power BI conditional formatting cannot be used, for example because a data aggregation is made by the visual itself, OKVIZ visuals provide advanced color rules to change the color of the visual elements based on the data values.

+When the color rules are available, you can find a dedicated button in the visual canvas, usually in the lower part of the visual:

 <img src="images/editing-color-rules.png" width="500" alt="Editing color rules in Calendar pro">

-## Managing color rules: rules types
-The first applied color rule is partially locked and can not allow you the maximum personalization.

-So, to manage color rules, you need to add a new rule by clicking on **Add rule**.

-Calendar Pro allows you to select among two different types of rules:
+You can define two types of color rules:
-- One based on conditions.
-- One based on the color scale.
+- Conditional Rules
+- Color Scale Rules

-### Conditional rules
+## Conditional Rules
 In the cases you want to display a color for a particular value, you can use the conditional rule.

 For example, suppose you want to color the cells that present a sales amount greater than 20k.
 You can impose a condition like the following: